 We understand how devastating a cancer diagnosis is for patients and their loved ones.
 But there is hope: we are fully committed to fighting this complex disease through improving access to cutting-edge medicines and focusing on the development of promising treatments – to both improve quality of life and prolong the duration of remission.

-The Health Technology Assessment of innovative Cancer (HTAiC) medicines initiative is a key part of our ambition to deliver value-based healthcare.
+The Health Technology Assessment of innovation in Cancer (HTAiC) initiative is a key part of our ambition to deliver value-based healthcare.

 Through this initiative, we wish to raise awareness and understanding of the access barriers facing cancer medicines, and to propose alternative ways to evaluate and assess these medicines.
 We also want to engage in a debate with multidisciplinary stakeholders and decision makers, with the ultimate goal of establishing collaborative and sustainable approaches to achieve timely access for patients.